ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 - messages to output when a rule matches
 - SID, a unique identifier of the rule
 - content to search for in the packet payload, for example a suspicious string
-- or also byte tests to check for binary data
+- or byte tests to check for binary data
 - a revision of the rule
 - the severity of the attack, called "priority"
 - a pre-defined attack type called "classtype" to better group the rule with other rules